vinceimbat/vinceimbat/content/The writing I do in private is my most important writing.md

 Therefore, the most important writing I do is journaling, note-writing in my [[talahardin]], and other writings I do in private.
 These kinds of writing are not performative.
 They are deeply personal and functional.

-An excemption is perhaps [[thoughts/uman]], which, although public, serves a very important purpose: to help me [[thoughts/review]] my actions and, therefore, check whether my end results match my intentions ([[thoughts/an action succeeds if its end state approximates its intention]]).
+An excemption is perhaps [[uman]], which, although public, serves a very important purpose: to help me [[thoughts/review]] my actions and, therefore, check whether my end results match my intentions ([[thoughts/an action succeeds if its end state approximates its intention]]).

 This also shows that my strengths as a writer is not in skilfull narrative or even poetry but still in philosophy ([[Thoreau prioritized content over style in his writing]]).
 Writing helps me think better and make philosophy a personal project.